Hi there Link to heading

 Over the years as a consultant.
 I developed a wide variety of software for different industries, working alone or in small teams, but the retail business has been a theme for a lot of years.
 For one customer, we built all software needed to operate a single shop, and later scaled the system up to the needs of entire retail chains, and sold the solution as a product to other chains.
 I’ve also worked with EDI, or integration, for many years, connecting ERP Systems and other systems, sending and receiving documents such as orders and invoices between business partners in XML, flatfile or EDIFACT format using BizTalk or other tools, for large international customers.

 Apart from integration and the retail industry, I’ve worked on Recipe Development and Nutrition Calculation tools for a customer in the food industry, and on Military Training systems for a huge global defense company.
-I’ve done a Risk estimation application for the insurance industry.
+I’ve done a Risk estimation application for the insurance industry, where I worked for nearly 10 years.
 I also helped build a large web-based project planning toolset for a software product company, and a task workflow and progress monitoring system used by a customer in the car industry.
 I’ve done intranet sites, webshops and supply chain solutions.
 I’ve written countless in-house tools and ad-hoc utilities, automated boring manual routines, as well as a custom event monitoring and alerting system, and a lot of other stuff.

 I also enjoy working with DevOps, and have done some automated environment setups using Ansible, Docker and the Amazon Elastic Compute Cloud.